AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   This needs no code if the keys of that PCB are used.
 But a smarter solution would be to replace these keys by some output lines of the arduino which is already used by the keyboard matrix.
 Maybe Fn+whatever can trigger such a output line to emulate that keypress.
   Optocoupler to isolate or "Open collector output" with bipolar transistors?
 Test without µC.

+  Test with Multimeter: All 5 buttons cause just a simple short to the ground.
+As the tiny buttons themself can not handly heavy load, I do not expect high current here.
+  Some general purpose NPN Transistors wired as an emitter base circuit with a flyback diode and a base resistor should do the job.
+Optocoupler are not needed and would not improve the reliability, as ground is still shared between Keybaord µC and ScreenControl.

   The Keyboard software is meanwhile prepared to control 5 dedicated I/O lines.
 For a first go, these buttons are used
   - Fn + F5 = "Power"